The desert rose, or Adenium obesum, is a popular and striking addition to gardens.

 Early on in an infestation, you may be able to pick off rogue aphids by hand.
-Go through the plant leaf by leaf and deposit any aphids that you find in a solution of soap and warm water to kill them.
+Go through the plant leaf by leaf and deposit any aphids you find in soap and warm water to kill them.

 With larger infestations, you may have to bring in some outside help.
-There are several varieties of beneficial bugs that will kill aphids without damaging plants.
+Several varieties of beneficial bugs will kill aphids without damaging plants.

 Buy natural predators such as ladybugs and aphid wasps online or at your local nursery.